cmp0xff/Notes/xActCourse_Prague/readme.md

 indices).

 ### Antisymmetric products of `Basis` elements

 When defining a basis, the multi-vector and multi-co-vector representing the wedge product of all the elements of the basis is automatically defined (the eta tensors).
-These can be thought of as the generalization of the classical permutation symbols ε<sub>i<sub>1</sub>i<sub>2</sub>...i<sub>n</sub></sub> and ε<sup>i<sup>1</sup>i<sup>2</sup>...i<sup>n</sup></sup> which is naturally defined in classical tensor analysis.
-These objects are not true tensors, but tensorial densities and therefore we need a special notation for them in order to be able to use abstract indices for their representation .
+These can be thought of as the generalization of the classical permutation symbols ε<sub>i<sub>1</sub>i<sub>2</sub>...i<sub>n</sub></sub> and ε<sup>i<sub>1</sub>i<sub>2</sub>...i<sub>n</sub></sup> which is naturally defined in classical tensor analysis.
+These objects are not true tensors, but tensorial densities and therefore we need a special notation for them in order to be able to use abstract indices for their representation.

 ### The parallel derivative

-There is a one-to-one correspondence between a frame field (up to a transformation) and a covariant derivative which has zero-curvature and gives zero when acting on a frame element.
+*Theorem*: let _B_ be a frame field defined on a vector bundle _S_(_M_).
+Then there exists a covariant derivative _D_<sub>_a_</sub> with vanishing curvature which is compatible with the frame _B_ in the sense that its action on any frame element gives zero.
+Reciprocally, for any covariant derivative whose curvature is zero there exists a frame field _B_ which is compatible with the covariant derivative.
+The frame field is unique up to a transformation by the structure group of the vector bundle.

+We will call _parallel derivative_ to any covariant derivative that is compatible with a frame field.

 ### Type `Chart`

-A `Chart` is a holonomic frame in which the frame elements correspond to partial derivatives.
+A `chart` is a particular case of frame field (holonomic frame) in which the frame elements correspond to partial derivatives of coordinates.

-### Summary and Exercises
+### Summary

+* Frame fields are represented in _xCoba_ using the type `Basis`.

+* Coordinate charts are a particular type of frame fields.
+They are represented with the type `Chart`.

+* Use `SeparateBasis` and `TraceBasisDummy` to expand any abstract tensor expression with respect to a frame.

+* Use `ContractBasis` to carry out summations in repeated (basis) indices to eliminate `Basis` objects and recover back an abstract tensor expression.

+### Exercise

+1. Prove by carrying out an explicit expansion that the product of 2 eta tensors defined for a given frame is the generalized Kronecker delta `GDelta`.

 ## Storage of components

-Two main ways of storing tensorial or connection components in _xCoba_: `TensorValues` and `CTensors`
+In _xCoba_ there are two main ways of storing tensorial or connection
+components:

+* Use the `TensorValues` framework.
+This framework is indicated when we need to carry out computations with individual components.
+For example compute a single component of the Riemann tensor for a metric which has a complicated algebraic expression.

+* Use the `CTensor` framework.
+This framework is indicated when we need to work with complete sets of components.
+The components can be given with respect to an arbitrary basis or tensor configuration and the change of basis or configuration is very simple from the user point of view.
+For example we have the set of components of a tensor in a given basis and for a given index configuration and we change the basis and/or the index configuration.

+In addition there are facilities in _xCoba_ to change from one framework to another.

 ### Storing tensor components in the `TensorValues` framework

+In this framework we have lists of suitable depth to store all the components of the tensor in a certain basis.
+If we have different basis then we will need different sets of lists.

+### Summary

+* Any abstract index tensorial expression can be transformed into an expression with basis indices using `ToBasis`.

+* Any `Basis` index tensorial expression can be transformed into an array of tensor components using `ComponentArray`.

+* Individual tensor components in a given basis are stored using `ComponentValue`.
+They are stored in a `FoldedRule`.

+* The index configurations where tensor components have been stored are accessed with `TensorValues`.

+* Individual tensor components are accessed with `ToValues`.

-### Summary and Exercises
+### Exercises

+1. Obtain the (non-tensorial) transformation law of a connection under a change of basis.

 ### The CTensor container

+The `CTensor` container is an alternative way of storing components of tensors.
+The main idea is that we have a _container of information_ that is able to store the components of a tensor for _any basis_ and _any index configuration_.

 ### Change of Basis

+We can give specific values to the matrix which does the change between bases using `SetBasisChange`.

 ### Introduction of a metric

+We can now introduce a metric in our session and carry out the traditional computations with it (connection components, curvature tensors, etc).
+This is a computation that can be carried out in both the `TensorValues` and `CTensor` frameworks but here we illustrate only the latter.
+In the `CTensor` framework it is not necessary to use `DefMetric`.

-### Summary and Exercises
+### Summary

-* `CTensor` is a container of information that is able to store the components of a tensor for any basis and any index configuration.
+* `CTensor` is a container of information that is able to store the components of a tensor for _any basis_ and _any index configuration_.

-* ToCTensor is a converter  that is able to compute new CTensor expressions from a given tensor or CTensor for different bases or index configurations.
+* `ToCTensor` is a converter that is able to compute new `CTensor` expressions from a given tensor or `CTensor` for different bases or index configurations.

-* SetBasisChange stores the components of a basis change matrix relating two already defined basis.
-These components are automatically replaced when using ToCTensor.
+* `SetBasisChange` stores the components of a basis change matrix relating two already defined basis.
+These components are automatically replaced when using `ToCTensor`.

-* SetCMetric declares an appropriate CTensor expression as the metric for doing component computations.
+* `SetCMetric` declares an appropriate `CTensor` expression as the metric for doing component computations.

-* MetricCompute computes the classical quantities (connection, curvature, etc) of a metric declared with SetCMetric.
+* `MetricCompute` computes the classical quantities (connection, curvature, etc) of a metric declared with `SetCMetric`.
 The metric can be given in coordinates or in a non-holonomic frame.

+### Exercise

+1. Exercise 1
+Introduce in the Schwarzschild metric defined previously the Klotsch--Ströbl
+coordinates:
+	r = x y + 2 m,
+	t = x y + 2 m (1 + log(y/x)),
+	θ = Θ,
+	ϕ = Φ.
+Find the metric in these new coordinates and carry out the computation of the curvature tensors.